jakubtalich/VisionFive2Tutorials/UpgradingFlashingFirmware.md

 12. `# flashcp -v visionfive2_fw_payload.img /dev/mtd1`

 13. Done.
-Power the board off (e.g. with `# poweroff`) and remove the storage and USB drive.
-Now you should be able to run any Linux/UNIX-like OS.
+Power the board off (e.g. first with `# poweroff`), then remove the storage and USB drive.
+Now you should be able to run any Linux/UNIX-like OS from the microSD card or eMMC.